Skip to content

 • Stay in one chat for sequential work in a single domain ("read note A, then edit note B").

-• Delegate when steps are independent (three searches that do not depend on each other), when one step needs a different mode (Ask for analysis while Agent does writes), or when context would balloon (large research with many tool results).
+• Delegate when steps are independent (three searches that do not depend on each other), when one step needs a different agent profile (a read-only analyst while the parent writes), or when context would balloon (large research with many tool results).

 • Avoid delegating for tasks that finish in 2-3 tool calls.
 The cost of spawning a sub-agent outweighs the benefit.